BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: Introduction

 A broad range of methodologies supports experiment design in model-driven systems.
 At one end of this spectrum, optimal design of regression models, or model-based design of experiments (MBDoE), selects sampling points that maximize Fisher information or minimize parameter uncertainty within a known physical model~\cite{asprey2002, franceschini2008, Greenhill2020}.
 At the other end, Bayesian optimization (BO) performs sequential sampling for purely black-box functions using surrogate models such as Gaussian processes (GPs), exploring the design space without relying on explicit physical structure~\cite{mockus1975, brochu2010, mockus2012, snoek2012, shahriari2016}.
 MBDoE exploits mechanistic understanding to guide data collection, whereas BO leverages statistical learning and uncertainty quantification to adaptively improve predictions~\cite{wu2024, LIMA2025, shen2025, Carlozo2025}.

-Bridging these paradigms creates an opportunity to unify the strengths of both approaches through information-theoretic sequential design of Bayesian hierarchical GPs~\cite{kennedy2001, higdon2008, sauer2021}.
+Bridging these paradigms creates an opportunity to combine complementary strengths of model-based experimental design and Bayesian optimization through information-theoretic sequential design of Bayesian hierarchical GPs~\cite{kennedy2001, higdon2008, sauer2021}.
 In this formulation, priors on GP hyperparameters encode known physical relationships, constraints, or smoothness properties, enabling the surrogate to capture physically meaningful structure while remaining flexible.
-Sequential design that maximizes the entropy of the hierarchical GP posterior directly targets uncertainty reduction in both the latent function and its hyperparameters~\cite{MacKay1992, hennig2011}.
-This perspective merges the information efficiency of MBDoE with surrogate modeling principles of BO, establishing a foundation for data acquisition in hybrid modeling contexts.
+Sequential design strategies based on maximizing the entropy of the hierarchical GP posterior provide a principled mechanism for targeting uncertainty reduction in both the latent function and its hyperparameters~\cite{MacKay1992, hennig2011}.

 Building on this motivation, this work introduces BITS for GAPS: a Bayesian Information-Theoretic Sampling framework for training hierarchical GAussian Process Surrogates.
-The framework derives a closed-form approximation to the differential entropy of the predictive posterior of a hierarchical GP, enabling tractable entropy-guided acquisition.
-Unlike conventional BO strategies, BITS for GAPS emphasizes information gain for physically-informative hierarchical GPs.
+The framework derives a closed-form approximation to the differential entropy of the predictive posterior of a hierarchical GP, enabling practical entropy-guided acquisition.
+Whereas conventional BO strategies are typically developed for non-hierarchical GP surrogates, BITS for GAPS is formulated specifically for information-theoretic sequential design in hierarchical GP models with physically informed priors.The objective of this work is to provide a principled framework for information-theoretic sequential design when hierarchical modeling and physically informed priors are desired.

 The remainder of this paper is organized as follows.
 Section~\ref{sec: litrev} reviews relevant literature.
 Section~\ref{sec: hybridmodels} formulates the maximum-entropy sequential design problem.
 Section~\ref{sec: methods} presents the mathematical foundations of the BITS for GAPS framework and the entropy formulations it employs.
 Section~\ref{sec: casestudy} demonstrates the approach through a numerical case study on hybrid model-based distillation system design.
 Finally, Section~\ref{sec: conclusions} summarizes the main findings and discusses implications and directions for future research.